MatthewGerber/rlai/docs/case_studies/robocode.md

 ## Radar-Driven Aiming Against a Mobile Opponent
 Compared with the preceding development iteration, a mobile opponent introduces the following challenges.

-* Coordination of radar and gun rotation:
+* Coordination of radar and gun rotation
-* Unreliability of enemy bearings:
+* Unreliability of enemy bearings

 ### Reward Signal
 The reward signal at each time step is defined as the sum of bullet power that hit the opponent, minus the sum of